Computational Approaches for Exponential-Family Factor Analysis: Approximate Optimization

 As it is compared to second-order optimization such as Newton's method, step size selection is of crucial importance for stochastic gradient descent.
 A large step size will make the algorithm oscillate while a small step size hardly improves our likelihood function.
-The theoretical analysis states that we should choose the step size according to the conditional number of the parameter Hessian matrix~\citep{1999convex}.
+The theoretical analysis states that we should choose the step size according to the conditional number of the Hessian matrix~\citep{1999convex}.
 When the Hessian matrix is not available, recent researchers have refined the step size selection by utilizing the momentum and the scale of the parameters.
 Specifically, AdaGrad~\citep{2011adagrad} scales the gradient update with the gradient's second moment while RMSProp~\citep{2012rmsprop} employed exponential decay to smooth out the gradient direction.
-More recently, combining both RMSprop and AdaGrad, the Adam~\citep{2015adam} method has gained its well-deserved attention in modern stochastic optimization research.
-Here we adopt the Adam method with the parameter recommended in the original reference ($\beta_1 =0.9, \beta_2 = 0.999, \epsilon = 10^{-8}$).
-To avoid the oscillation around the minimum, we also employed a decay learning rate with $\gamma_t = \frac{\alpha}{1+ 0.5t}$.
-When it is necessary, the tuning on the hyperparameter $\alpha$ can be conducted by randomly sampling $\alpha$ on a log grid.
+More recently, combining both RMSprop and AdaGrad, the Adam method~\citep{2015adam} has gained well-deserved attention in modern stochastic optimization research (see, e.g., the review by~\citet{bottou2018optimization}, including complexity analysis).